-Have you ever wanted a breakfast sandwich that was ooey and gooey and eggy and cheesy and greasy but also, healthy?
-Something that felt like you were being bad, but also wouldn't set your day back 2,000 calories?
+Have you ever wanted a breakfast sandwich that was ooey and gooey and eggy and cheesy and greasy but also, kinda healthy?
+Something that felt like you were being bad, but also wouldn't set your day back 1,000 calories?
 Yeah, me too.

 I introduce to you, the actually caramelized onion breakfast sandwich.

-Contrary to popular belief, caramelized onions are not those half translucent, still-crunchy, things that are considered caramelized onions by most recipes.
-Nor the super sweet, gloopy things that you find on a barbecued chicken sandwich at your local grill.
+Contrary to popular belief, caramelized onions are not those half translucent, still-crunchy objects that are considered caramelized onions by most recipes.
+Nor are they the super sweet, gloopy things that you find on a barbecued chicken sandwich at your local bodega.
 I'm talking slow simmered, balsamic marinated onions that get all their oniony flavor super concentrated and magnified and burst out into your tastebuds with every bite.

 Sound good enough to replace your bacon?
 I thought so.